Mohammad Reza Amirkhizi

 – program management

-Mohammad Reza Amirkhizi, Ph.D. teaches international law and politics for the Department of Global and International Studies at the University of California, Irvine.
-Courses include:
+Dr. Mohammad Reza Amirkhizi has been teaching for the Department of Global and International Studies at the University of California, Irvine, since 2015, including the following courses:

-Dr. Amirkhizi has previously taught courses on International Security issues, including Drug Control, Transnational Organized Crime and Terrorism, International Relations, Research Design and Development at the School of Security and Criminal Sciences, College of International Relations, and the University of Tehran.
+Dr. Amirkhizi has previously taught courses on International Security issues, including Drug Control, Transnational Organized Crime and Terrorism, International Relations, Development, and Research Desgn at the School of Security and Criminal Sciences, College of International Relations, and the University of Tehran.

 Ambassador Amirkhizi started his diplomatic career in 1986 with the Mission of Iran to the United Nations in New York.
 He continued his diplomatic career at the Ministry of Foreign Affairs in the following capacities: